Plumsail/orgchart-docs/source/installation/installation-2019-as-wsp.rst

 .. image:: /../_static/img/getting-started/installation-sharepoint2019/UploadAppToCatalog2019.png
     :alt: Upload app to catalog 2019

-You need to select “Make this solution available to all sites in the organization” in the dialog.
+You need to select "Make this solution available to all sites in the organization" in the dialog.
 Once you did this you can add a web part to a page.

 .. image:: /../_static/img/getting-started/installation-sharepoint2019/orgchart2019-trust.png
     :alt: OrgChart 2019 trust